2024 Schedule SE Form and Instructions

 What is Form 1040 Schedule SE?

 Schedule SE is used to calculate both your self-employment tax due, and your one-half self-employment tax deduction on IRS Form 1040 and Form 1040NR.
-Schedule SE is generally required if you file Schedule C-EZ, Schedule C, Schedule F, or Schedule K-1 (Form 1065).
+Schedule SE is generally required if you file Schedule C, Schedule F, or Schedule K-1 (Form 1065).
 You can not file Schedule SE with one of the shorter IRS forms such as Form 1040A or Form 1040EZ.

 Who Must File Form 1040 Schedule SE?